Witiko/doctoral-thesis/main.md

 ### Word Sense Disambiguation with Sense Embeddings
 \label{sec:word-sense-disambiguation-with-sense-embeddings}

-In both natural language and in content math, words and symbols can have several possible senses.
+In both natural language and content math, words and symbols can have several possible senses.
 The accuracy of token embeddings can be improved by accurate disambiguation of the word and symbol tokens into senses.